 Salaries for System Administrators

-The median annual wage for system administrators in 2018 according to the Bureau of Labor Statistics.
+The median annual wage for System Administrators in the U.S. in 2019, according to the Bureau of Labor Statistics Occupational Outlook Handbook.

 Job Placement Rate

 Southeast Tech's System Administrator program boasts a 100% job placement rate among its 2019 graduates.